Recovering Computers Using DaRT 8.0

 The Remote Connection feature in DaRT lets an IT administrator run the DaRT tools remotely on an end-user computer.
 After certain information is provided by the end user (or by a help desk professional working on the end-user computer), the IT administrator or help desk worker can take control of the end user's computer and run the necessary DaRT tools remotely.

-The two computers establishing a remote connection must be part of the same network.
+Important The two computers establishing a remote connection must be part of the same network.

 The Diagnostics and Recovery Toolset window includes the option to run DaRT on an end-user computer remotely from an administrator computer.
 The end user opens the DaRT tools on the problem computer and starts the remote session by clicking Remote Connection.